markclements/website/making_protiens.md

 Transcription is mediated by DNA-dependent, RNA polymerase, an enzyme that builds an RNA molecule using a DNA molecule.
-We will return to consider the process of transcription and its regulation later when we come to Genomes and Genes (reading 26) and Regulatory networks (reading 27).
+We will return to consider the process of transcription and its regulation later.

 When the information is to be used to produce a polypeptide, the RNA is known as a messenger RNA or